How seven Premier League clubs could qualify for Champions League

 Who is leading the coefficient table?

 Likewise France.
-Paris St-Germain and Lille are the representatives remaining in the Champions League, with Monaco and Brest exiting at the play-off stage.
+Paris St-Germain and Lille are their representatives remaining in the Champions League, with Monaco and Brest exiting at the play-off stage.
 Lyon, in the Europa League, are the only other French side left in European competition.

 Which Premier League team could get bonus spot?

-The Premier League table as of 20 February
+Premier League table as of 13 March

 Should the Premier League earn an additional spot, the team finishing fifth this season will qualify for the 2025-26 Champions League.